Christian views on sin: Thomas Aquinas

+Catechism of the Catholic Church

+The Catechism of the Catholic Church states the following.

 Catholic doctrine distinguishes between personal sin (also sometimes called "actual sin") and original sin.
 Personal sins are either mortal or venial.

-Mortal sins are sins of grave (serious) matter, where the sinner performs the act with full knowledge and deliberate consent. (cf. Catechism of the Catholic Church (1857) The act of committing a mortal sin destroys charity, i. e. the grace in the heart of a Christian; it is in itself a rejection of God (Catechism of the Catholic Church (1855).
+Mortal sins are sins of grave (serious) matter, where the sinner performs the act with full knowledge and deliberate consent. (cf. Catechism of the Catholic Church (§1857) The act of committing a mortal sin destroys charity, i. e. the grace in the heart of a Christian; it is in itself a rejection of God (Catechism of the Catholic Church (§1855).
 If left un-reconciled, mortal sins may lead to eternal separation from God, traditionally called damnation.

 Venial sins are sins which do not meet the conditions for mortal sins.
 The act of committing a venial sin does not cut off the sinner from God's grace, as the sinner has not rejected God.
 However, venial sins do injure the relationship between the sinner and God, and as such, must be reconciled to God, either through the Sacrament of Reconciliation or receiving the Eucharist (after proper contrition fulfilled).

 Both mortal and venial sins have a dual nature of punishment.
 They incur both guilt for the sin, yielding eternal punishment in the case of mortal sins and temporal punishment for the sin in the case of both venial and mortal sins.
 Reconciliation is an act of God's mercy, and addresses the guilt and eternal punishment for sin.
 Purgatory and indulgences address the temporal punishment for sin, and exercise of God's justice.

 Roman Catholic doctrine also sees sin as being twofold: Sin is, at once, any evil or immoral action which infracts God's law and the inevitable consequences, the state of being that comes about by committing the sinful action.
 Sin can and does alienate a person both from God and the community.
 Hence, the Catholic Church's insistence on reconciliation with both God and the Church itself.

 The Roman Catholic view of sin has recently expanded.
 Monsignor Gianfranco Girotti, Regent of the Catholic Apostolic Penitentiary, has said that "known sins increasingly manifest themselves as behavior that damages society as a whole," including, for example: